-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 Such companies are often great choices for meeting the three goals all prudent long-term investors share.

-Gorman-Rupp (GRC) is the newest Dividend Kings Phoenix watchlist company, and I wanted to share with you the reasons why I consider this fast-growing, future dividend king, to be one of the best dividend blue-chips you've never heard of.
+Gorman-Rupp (GRC) is the newest Dividend Kings Phoenix watchlist company, and I wanted to share with you the reasons why I consider this fast-growing, future dividend king to be one of the best dividend blue-chips you've never heard of.

-Gorman-Rupp: A Fast-Growing Future Dividend King Few People Have Heard Of
+Gorman-Rupp: A Fast-Growing, Future Dividend King Few People Have Heard Of

 Gorman-Rupp's family of pump companies design, manufacture and sell pumps and related equipment (pump and motor controls) for use in water, wastewater, construction, industrial, petroleum, original equipment, agriculture, fire protection, heating, ventilation and air conditioning (HVAC), military and other liquid-handling applications - Annual Report

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.